Sheepheerd/resume/main.typ

 == Work Experience

 #work(
+  title: "IT Support Specialist",
+  location: "Dayton, OH",
+  company: "Geeksperience",
+  dates: dates-helper(start-date: "Jun 2025", end-date: "Present"),
+)
+- Helping support local businesses with IT

+#work(
   title: "Full Stack Intern",
   location: "Dayton, OH",
   company: "Altamira Technologies Corporation",
-  dates: dates-helper(start-date: "May 2025", end-date: "Present"),
+  dates: dates-helper(start-date: "May 2025", end-date: "Jul 2025"),
 )
 - Entered into a full stack web application, written in TypeScript, Go, and Python
 - Deeply improved in my understanding of front end development and the React framework
 - Broadened my professional scope by transitioning from work done in Software Development to work done in Research and Development